 Keeping data safe in the future

 We will approach the longer term management of our patient records in line with the Records Management NHS Code of Practice for Health and Social Care.
 This sets out the required standards of practice for managing the records that staff working within or under contract to NHS organisations in England must follow; and it is based on current legal requirements and professional best practice.
 If you transfer to another GP and we are asked to transfer your records we will do this to ensure your care is continued.
 Currently the NHS is required to keep GP records for 10 years after a patient has died.
 Exceptions to these rules are detailed in the code of practice.

 Who are our partner organisations?

 All organisations that we work with are subject to strict data sharing agreements which set out how data will be used; which form part of their contractual obligations.
-The sort of organisations we work with are as follows:-.
+The sort of organisations we work with are as follows:-

 - NHS trusts